Firefighters ‘photographed dead bodies of women in car accidents’

-A female firefighter said she has seen comments made by male colleagues about the type of underwear women were wearing in a car crash.
+Male firefighters allegedly took explicit pictures and made comments about the type of underwear women were wearing

 Police have been alerted amid claims that firefighters at Dorset and Wiltshire Fire Service allegedly photographed dead bodies of women at the scene of car accidents.